passdan/BioinformaticiansToolbox/LongRead_Sequencing.md

 ## Data for these exercises

 The data in `~/Share/Day3/longRead` is drawn from public repositories so you can reproduce or extend the exercises with your own machine after the course.
+There is the raw data, and also some pre-computed assemblies to allow you to jump straight to analysis of the outputs to save time.

 ### Primary dataset: *E. coli* (HiFi + ONT, same DNA)

 The main set comes from Tvedte *et al.* 2021, [*Comparison of long-read sequencing technologies in interrogating bacteria and fly genomes*](https://doi.org/10.1093/g3journal/jkab083) (BioProject [PRJNA602597](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA602597)).
 The **same *E. coli* DNA** was sequenced with PacBio HiFi, PacBio CLR, ONT and Illumina, and there is a ground-truth reference assembly (`GCF_014117345.2`) — ideal for comparing HiFi vs ONT vs hybrid against a known answer.

-> Note on chemistry: the **HiFi** reads are fully representative of current PacBio output, but the **ONT** reads are **R9.4.1** (one generation behind today's R10.4.1).
+> Note on chemistry: the **HiFi** reads are representative of current PacBio output, but the **ONT** reads are **R9.4.1** (one generation behind today's R10.4.1).
 They are fine for learning the assembly/polishing mechanics; for the *latest* ONT accuracy see the optional extension below.

 ### Optional extension: latest ONT (R10.4.1)